DATE: June 19, 2015

 PROSECUTOR: Deputy District Attorney Patrick Foster, Domestic Violence Unit

 Jones and the victim were in a dating relationship.
-When Jones started psychologically abusing her, she decided to terminate their relationship.
+When Jones started psychologically abusing the victim, she decided to terminate their relationship.
 Jones sent dozens of text messages and tried repeatedly to call her.
-When she did not reply, he followed her mother back to the victim’s house after she picked the victim’s children up from school.
+When she did not reply, he followed the victim’s mother when she picked the victim’s children up from school.
 Jones screamed at the victim for not returning his phone calls.
-He became enraged when he could not find a letter he knew she had written, blaming him if anything happened to her.
-He proceeded to tear up her house.
+He became enraged when he could not find a letter he knew the victim had written, blaming him if anything happened to her.
+He proceeded to tear up the victim’s house.